davidlougheed/strkit/docs/caller_usage.md

   Currently recommended **for HiFi or ONT R10 only**, since this step aggressively filters out realignments with many mismatches or small indels.
 Enabling this slows down calling, so it may not be suitable for a very large catalog of tandem repeats.
-* `--hq`: Whether to treat provided reads as "high quality", i.e., fairly close to the actual true sequence.
+* `--hq`: **[DEPRECATED]** Whether to treat provided reads as "high quality", i.e., fairly close to the actual true sequence.
 Used when detecting expansions, to skip a smoothing filter that may ignore disparate, rare expansion-like read counts.
 Use for CCS reads or similar data (e.g., R10 nanopore data) ONLY! **Default:** off
 * `--use-hp`: Whether to incorporate `HP` tags from a haplotagged alignment file.
 This should speed up runtime and will potentially improve calling results. **This flag is experimental, and has not been tested extensively.**
 * `--skip-supplementary` or `--skip-supp`: Skip supplementary alignments. **Default:** off